Max Graf

 Max Graf (/de-AT/; 1 October 1873 – 24 June 1958) was an Austrian music historian and critic.
-He was born in Vienna, the son of Josef and Regine (Lederer) Graf.
-His father was a political writer and editor.
 Graf was described as the "dean of music critics in Vienna" in the first part of the 20th century.
+He is also notable for his role in the history of psychoanalysis as the father of Little Hans, whose treatment was described by Sigmund Freud in the case study Analysis of a Phobia in a Five-year-old Boy in 1909.